-Background: Spin in entangled pairs, local hidden variables and magnets
+Background: Spin in entangled pairs, hidden variables and magnets

-Correlation (a, b) = $-\cos\theta$ is a standard form for the correlation between two vectors differing in direction by angle θ , but nevertheless it is important to derive it for quantum correlations as quantum correlations are associated with spooky non-real or non-local effects (Ref.
+Correlation $(\mathbf{a}, \mathbf{b}) = \cos \theta$ is a standard form for the correlation between two vectors differing in direction by angle θ , but nevertheless it is important to derive - $\cos \theta$ for quantum correlations as quantum correlations (Ref.
 1).

 The left-handed (LH) chiral electron has spin - 0.5 while the right-handed (RH) chiral electron has spin + 0.5.
 A LH electron can emit a photon with spin -1 and change form to become a RH electron.
 Spin is conserved by the interaction as the total spin before and after the interaction in -0.5.
 Likewise, a RH electron can emit a photon with spin +1 and change form to become a LH electron.
 And similarly for LH and RH positrons.
 A chiral left-handedness indicates a difference in structure from the right-handed form.
 This is a different effect from the apparent handedness due only to the observer, which is helicity.
 A left-handed helicity for observer 1 may simultaneously take on a right-handed appearance for observer 2.
-Chiral 'left' is permanently chiral 'left', although observers observe only a particle's helicity with the chirality being hidden or inferred.
+Chiral 'left', however, is permanently chiral 'left'.

 The spin of an electron is nominally about an axis.
 The orientation of the axis is always unknown in practice although it can be assumed to be known in a simulation of an experiment.
 For paired particle creation, say for an electron and positron, arising from an interaction where the incoming total spin was zero, then the outgoing particles have equal and opposite spins, summing to zero angular momentum.
 The axes are also the same for both particles: that is, treating the axes as vectors without the arrowheads or ignoring the signs of the axis vectors.
 If a small, free-standing magnet is brought close to a powerful magnet, then it may precess and radiate away energy until it lines up with the direction of the stronger magnet.
 Electrons do not behave like this.
 Instead, if they do undergo an interaction, they emit one photon, as described above, and completely reverse chiral handedness.
 This can be repeated, for the same magnet orientation, but the electron is now stable and will not flip again.
 The electron may flip if brought near a differently oriented magnet, but the outcome is that the electron never changes the angle of its axis during the course of the experiment.
-The vector of the electron spin axis changes from \mathbf{p} to $-\mathbf{p}$ and back to \mathbf{p} in repeated interactions but instead of calling that a change in vector spin direction the electron is given an N or S pole label like the macroscopic magnet, and the label flips from N to S to N in successive interactions while the axis stays constant (ignoring the vector sign).
+The vector of the electron spin axis changes from e to -e and back to e in repeated interactions but instead of calling that a change in vector spin direction the electron is given an N or S pole label like the macroscopic magnet, and the label flips from N to S to N in successive interactions while the axis stays constant (ignoring the vector sign).

 It needs to be illustrated more clearly what it means for an individual electron to receive a label N or S and to do this requires some discussion of randomness.
-There is no reason to assume that any one incoming electron has its spin axis pointing in any particular direction, although it is true [making the assumption that these local hidden variables exist] that an incoming pair of particles will have the same spin axis and one will be an N and the other an S during their times of flight.
-In quantum mechanics, on the other hand, the pair of particles share a common entangled state of 0.707 |S> + 0.707 |N> until one of them interacts, which is an approach which eschews individual particles' local hidden variables.
+There is no reason to assume that any one incoming electron has its spin axis pointing in any particular direction, although it is true [making the assumption that these hidden variables exist] that an incoming pair of particles will have the same spin axis and one will be an N and the other an S during their times of flight.
+In quantum mechanics, on the other hand, the pair of particles share a common entangled state of 0.707 |S> + 0.707 |N> until one of them interacts, which is an approach which eschews individual particles' hidden variables.